aaronfay/aaronfay-blog/source/_posts/new-blog-setup-hexo-concrete-pm2.markdown

  * [node-static][10]: actually serves the site
  * [pm2][11]: kickass process monitor for node, think `supervisor` if you're from python-land but with some neat features.

 That's it.
-Super-simple setup, easy to maintain, updates automatically, and no plugins to get hacked and create spam :)
+Super-simple setup, easy to maintain, updates automatically, and no plugins to get hacked and create spam :) Hopefully with some new shiny I will make more time to blog about current challenges.

 [1]: https://github.com/creationix/wheat
 [2]: http://zespia.tw/hexo/